 We focus on employing and training local personnel, supporting local suppliers and service providers, and helping improve the livelihood of community members.
-We develop a local content plan specific to each country or area to establish objectives for long-term economic development, taking into account social and economic conditions, the nature of the project and the community’s needs.
+We develop a local content plan specific to each country or area to establish objectives for long-term economic development, considering social and economic conditions, the nature of the project, and the community’s needs.

 Local hiring and development

-Hiring locally helps us meet our staffing needs and advances local economic development and education.
+Hiring locally has the shared benefit of helping us meet our staffing needs and advancing local economic development and education.
 We aim to enhance the long-term capability of the local workforce.
-Our approach includes recruitment, training, and succession planning for national employees.
+Our approach includes recruitment, training, and succession planning.

-We hire local individuals and help them develop technical and leadership skills that will benefit them throughout their careers, with ExxonMobil or future employers.
-Our development program includes training in relevant technical and vocational skills, health and safety, environmental protection, management skills and business conduct.
+We hire local individuals and help them develop technical and leadership skills that will benefit them throughout their careers with ExxonMobil or other future employers.
+Our development program includes training in relevant technical and vocational skills, health and safety, environmental protection, management skills, and business conduct.

-More information on Investing in People can be found here.
+More information on Investing in People can be found on our website.

 Local supplier development and utilization